INTO-CPS-Association/FMI-VDM-Model/README.md

 ## Installation

 To install the package, unzip the distribution ZIP (the top level contains a folder called `vdmcheck-<version>`).
 Add the top level folder to your PATH so that the script within is available.

-You can then run the tool as follows:
+## Execution
 ```
 $ VDMCheck2.sh
 Usage: VDMCheck2.sh [-v <VDM outfile>] [-s <XSD>] -x <XML> | <file>.fmu | <file>.xml